 Consult the Institute of Fundraising or similar charities for what has worked for them.
 Depending on your situation, you might decide to solicit individual donations, donations from charitable foundations, or donations from companies.
-Assess the amount and timing of donations each will make.
-To raise funds, how will you invest and who will underwrite those investments?
+Assess the amount and timing of each donation.
+To raise funds, consider how will you invest and who will underwrite those investments?

 Find a business finance mentor who offers free services

 Pay attention to both the big picture and the details - the effects of VAT, cash flow, and investment.
 Creating an unregistered charity will give you more flexibility, less administration, and less regulation if your income is less than £5,000 annually.
 A registered charity must make detailed public information available about its activities, finances, trustees, impact, and more.

 Consider your role carefully